c6rg0/NEA/README.md

 - `Create the quiz logic` - completed as a template for later
 - `sql database management` - at it's best
 - `Cookies/session management` - my priority now
-- `Quiz creation` - just tipped my toes into it
+- `Quiz creation` - just dipped my toes into it

 Features I expect to have made by the end:
 - Basic quiz creation and playing